anjasubasic/KittyCollector/Lab 4/README.md

 #### 👀 Visibility Radius

 Changing the settings in this menu will determine how far you can see the cats on the map.
 When a selected cat goes out of this visibility radius, the information panel in the game screen will be reset to the placeholder information, prompting the user to click on a marker.

+#### ⚠️ Notification Settings

+The notification settings allows the user to choose how to be notified via a notification.
+This could be a sound, vibration, both, or none. *Hmm, I wonder what the notification sound is?*

 ## Credits 🐶 Team Shaking Shiba
 ![shiba](app/src/main/res/drawable/shiba.jpg)